zold-io/zold/README.md

 ## If Your File System is on Fire (or How to Reduce Your Hard Disk Usage)

-At the moment, the file system is utilised too aggressively and if you like to calm this process down and have a bit of spare memory, you may find the following approach handy (directly applicable to FreeBSD OS).
+At the moment, the file system is utilized too aggressively and if you would like to calm this process down and have a bit of spare memory, you may find the following approach handy (directly applicable to FreeBSD OS).

-The application data can be moved to [a memory-backed memory disk][freebsd-disk] with a periodical syncing of `farm`, `zold.log` and `.zolddata` to the hard disk.
+The application data can be moved to [a memory-backed memory disk][freebsd-disk] with periodic syncing of `farm`, `zold.log` and `.zolddata` to the hard disk.

 The `/etc/fstab` entry: